 3. Stay socially active: Keeping up with family and friends and remaining involved with clubs or societies can have a very positive impact.
 Joining new groups, such as lunch clubs or other social groups, can also give the opportunity to meet others who are dealing with the same challenges of living with dementia.
 Participating in art classes or singing groups can be excellent ways to help keep socially and intellectually stimulated.
 We're fortunate that there are lots of groups and events in the Tunbridge Wells, Tonbridge, Sevenoaks and Southborough area:

 Age UK have a list of the lunch and social clubs running in the West Kent area.

-All About Home Care in collaboration with Burrswood Health and Wellbeing in Groombridge run Find Your Voice, which is a singing group that meets weekly to support those living with conditions such as Parkinson's, MS, dementia as well as anyone who enjoys a good sing.
+All About Home Care run Find Your Voice, which is a singing group that meets weekly to support those living with conditions such as Parkinson's, MS, dementia as well as anyone who enjoys a good sing.
 Everyone has the opportunity to improve their posture, breathing, singing and learn new songs in a fun and welcoming environment.
+The group meets each Friday at the Church Hall of All Saints in Langton Green between 2.00pm and 4.00pm.
 Call Kieron from All About Home Care for more details, 01732 447055.

 The Alzheimer's Society runs dementia cafes, as do our local Dementia Friendly Community Groups in Sevenoaks and Tonbridge.